When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Speaking.

 IELTS Speaking Part 2

-Below are some tips that I give to all of my speaking classes and a strong sample answer for Part 2:
+Below you’ll find advice that I give to all of my speaking classes and a strong sample answer for Part 2.

-Click below for a strategy you can use each and every time.
+Click above for a strategy you can use every time.

 IELTS Speaking Part 3

-There are four parts to the IELTS marks scheme:
+There are four parts to the IELTS Speaking marking criteria:

 - Lexical Resource